torquebox/torquebox.org/source-guide.md

 ## Very clean rebuilding

-From the root of the source-tree, to perform a complete `clean`
+From the root of the source-tree, to perform a complete `clean`:

     mvn clean -Pinteg,dist